dmintzer75/flutter-reddit-clone/README.md

    ```
    The app should take a few minutes to install and run.

+5. To run a specific flavor/schema, just use the following code in terminal:
+    ```sh
+   flutter run --flavor development --target lib/main_development.dart
+    ```

 ## Features

 The app is very simple, with only a few features: